-- cap is conic to bell-shaped with age, up to 6cm wide, dry, with light brown with furrow-lines radiating to the margins.
+- cap is conic to bell-shaped in age, up to 6 cm broad, dry, with light brown with furrow-lines radiating to the margins.

 - young specimens often have glistening particles on the cap.

 - gills are nearly free from the stem and white/grey when young.